 A qualified business attorney works to correct any mistakes when creating an LLC.
 Starting a business is a stressful yet exciting event.
 As you market and establish your business, keeping tabs on potential legal issues may be furthest from your mind.
 Through extensive discussions with your business attorney, you may review the details of your LLC Operating Agreement and quickly spot any gaps in liability that may exist.

-Furthermore, addressing unclear positions, employee responsibilities, and other information avoid confusion down the road.
+Furthermore, addressing unclear positions, employee responsibilities, and other information avoids confusion down the road.
 As your LLC gets off the ground and begins to succeed, the last thing any business owner needs is the threat of litigation to slow their momentum.
 An experienced Texas business attorney remedies these possible points of conflict before they become an issue.

 3. Avoid Legal Problems